Business.gov.nl

 Market research

 When you want to export your products to the Netherlands, do market research to make sure there is a market for them.
-The Centre for the Promotion of Imports from developing countries offers market information about European countries (you don’t have to be from a developing country to use this information).
+The Centre for the Promotion of Imports from developing countries offers market information about European countries (you do not have to be from a developing country to use this information).
 There is also the European Commission’s Access2Markets database.

 Find an agent or distributor in the Netherlands